edieguez/robotics-notes/elasticsearch/configurations.md

 ## Allow insecure connections

 To allow insecure connections, you need to disable the SSL verification in the Elasticsearch configuration file.
-This is useful when you are using CURL to interact with the Elasticsearch database.
+This is useful when you are using CURL to interact with the Elasticsearch database (error 52)

 1. Open the `elasticsearch.yml` file